Deasun/CorporateNetworks/README.md

 ### Version 2.0
 Key features to be improved include:
 * sourcing more accurate and up to date financial information
-* introducing a Director search facility
+* introducing a officer search facility

 ## License